HossamEmam95/aml-demo-2/instructions/02-inferencing.md

 ## Preparing the real-time inferencing code

-1. Adapt conda enviroment for inferencing
+1. Adapt Conda environment for inferencing
     * Copy your dependencies from [`aml_config/train-conda.yml`](../src/model1/aml_config/train-conda.yml) to [`aml_config/inference-conda.yml`](../src/model1/aml_config/inference-conda.yml)
     * If you have different dependencies for inferencing, you can adapt them in [`aml_config/inference-conda.yml`](../src/model1/aml_config/train-conda.yml)